Harry Moore (baseball): Biography

 In 1902 and 1903, Moore played for Iowa's Algona Brownies.
 In 1904 he played center field for the Cuban X-Giants of New York City.
 Moore moved to the Philadelphia Giants in 1905 and helped them win a league championship, and he stayed with Philadelphia through the end of the 1906 season.

 Moore played with the Leland Giants in 1907, playing all positions for three seasons.
 Sportswriter and fellow player Jimmy Smith put Moore on his 1909 "All American Team."

 Moore played for Chicago teams Chicago Giants and Leland Giants almost exclusively for the rest of his baseball career, with exception of part of a season he played for the French Lick, Indiana Plutos in 1913.

-Moore died at the age of 40 in Chicago of what the coroner called "Pulmonary Tuberculosis."
+According to his death certificate, Moore died at the age of 40 in Chicago of pulmonary tuberculosis.
 Moore is buried at the Mount Glenwood Cemetery in Thornton, Illinois.
 Researchers working with the Negro Leagues Baseball Grave Marker Project have attempted to find Moore's gravesite, but its location has not yet been discovered.